lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

         # It's an absolute path.
         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".
         target_dir: {app_dir}/config/data/Light_Kit_Admin/Light_Realform/generated

+        # The title of the form, defaults to:
+        # - {Label} form
+        # The generic tags (see the list description comment) can be used to replace some part of the title by
+        # dynamic values.
+        title: {Label} form

         # This array let you ignore/skip columns that you want to exclude from the generated form config file.